AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/deployment/magento-deployment-troubleshooter.md

 +++**Long running processes(es)?**

 a.
-YES – Identify long running processes.
-Then to kill processes:
+YES – Identify long running processes and then kill processes:
 1. Run the following command in the terminal: `ps aufx`.
 1. Locate the PID of the long-running process.
 1. Terminate the process using `kill -9 <PID>`.